Cronkmeister/joke-generator/README.md

-# OpenAI API Quickstart - Node.js example app
+# OpenAI API Dad Joke Generaotr

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup

-1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/) ** if error occurs during build try using node version 14 **
+1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/)

 2. Clone this repository